21 Apr Lockdown Home Maintenance Projects: Drainage, Roof & Damp Checklists

 Check your roof

 Roofs are clearly vital to any property!
 Knowing whether you have any issues can be tricky, and if you do suspect a problem it might be worth considering a survey.
-However, there are some warning signs that you can be on the lookout for and it’s worth the effort; spotting issues early can mean that repairs are possible, rather than expensive roof replacements.
+However, there are some warning signs that you can be on the lookout for and it’s worth the effort; spotting issues early can mean that roofing repairs are possible.
+However, if the damages are extensive, a roof replacement may be more ideal.

 Inside the roof